Sen. Collins: FBI probe appears very thorough

 The Democrats

+4. Heidi Heitkamp: The North Dakota Democrat told WDAY News Thursday that she plans to vote no on Kavanaugh.

-4. Heidi Heitkamp: When the Republican president wins your state by more than 35 points and then nominates his pick to the Supreme Court, it's probably good politics to vote for Kavanaugh.
+Now, when the Republican president wins your state by more than 35 points and then nominates his pick to the Supreme Court, it's probably good politics to vote for Kavanaugh.
 That goes double for when polling suggests you are behind your Republican challenger with less than five weeks left in the 2018 campaign.

 That all comes with one major caveat: It's very hard for me to imagine that Heitkamp (or Manchin) is the 50th vote for Kavanaugh.
 In other words, no Democrat -- not even a conservative one like Heitkamp -- is going to be the deciding vote that installs a Republican president's pick for the Supreme Court.